 5.38.2 Connection release

-A Multi-USIM UE may request the network to release the UE from RRC-CONNECTED state for a USIM due to activity on another USIM, if both UE and network indicate this feature is supported to each other.
+A Multi-USIM UE may request the network to release the UE from RRC-CONNECTED state in 3GPP access for a USIM due to activity on another USIM, if both UE and network indicate this feature is supported to each other.

 The UE indicates that it requests to be released from RRC-CONNECTED state, by initiating either a Service Request procedure or a Registration procedure (in case the UE needs to perform Registration Update at the same time with this network), including a Release Indication.
 If supported by the UE, the UE may also provide, only together with the Release Indication, a Paging Restriction Information, as specified in clause 5.38.5, which requests the network to restrict paging.
 The Paging Restriction Information from the UE is stored in the UE context in the AMF.
 If no Paging Restriction Information is provided in the Service Request or the Registration Request, any stored Paging Restriction Information in the UE context is removed.

 When the UE initiates a Service Request procedure or Registration procedure without providing a Release Indication, the network removes any stored Paging Restriction Information.

+An AS connection release procedure is also specified in TS 38.300 [27] for NR/5G access, however Paging Restriction Information can’t be provided by the UE using the AS procedure.

+NOTE 1: Whether a UE initiates Connection Release via the NAS procedure or via the AS procedure, if both are supported by UE and network, depends on the UE implementation.

-NOTE: When there is no PLMN-wide support for the Connection Release feature, it can occur that upon mobility update with Connection Release request the UE is not released by the network.
+NOTE 2: When there is no PLMN-wide support for the Connection Release feature, it can occur that upon mobility update with Connection Release request the UE is not released by the network.
 The UE behaviour, when it detects that the network does not support the feature in a new RA, is outside the scope of this specification.

-Editor's note: It is FFS if the connection release is performed via AS procedure for NR connects to 5GC.

 ****************** END CHANGES ***************